About MTC

 Authorities

-MTC Authorities carry out projects to make the Bay Area better — like expanding the network of freeway Express Lanes, operating the Freeway Service Patrol and managing toll revenue to keep the seven state-owned bridges safe.
+MTC Authorities carry out projects to make the Bay Area better — like expanding the network of freeway Express Lanes, operating the Freeway Service Patrol, transforming the way affordable housing is financed in the region, and managing toll revenue to keep the seven state-owned bridges safe.

 The atrium of MTC headquarters at 375 Beale Street.